 Being cared for, or caring for someone, in a care home, nursing home, hospital or at home?
-Most of our charts are available for purchase as single items. and we also offer bundles of wall, file and bedside charts as well.See charts suitable for use at home
+Most of our charts are available for purchase as single items and we also offer bundles of wall, file and bedside charts as well.See charts and other products suitable for use at home

-As soon as you need to employ the services of people who don’t know you well, and communicating your needs is a challenge, it is important to be able to let them know what matters to you quickly and easily, so they can spend more time attending to you and not poring over the paperwork.
+As soon as you need to employ the services of people who don’t know you well, and communicating your needs is a challenge, it is important to be able to let them know what matters to you quickly and easily.
+They can spend more time attending to you and not poring over the paperwork.
 A number of our Care Charts meet this need.

 You may also wish to consider creating a Mycarematters profile, a secure, free, online service where you can upload the non-medical information you’d like anyone caring for you to know.
 Quick and easy to create, you can print out a copy for use in your own home, and use one of our Display Options to ensure it will be seen by your carers.

 Once you have a Mycarematters record in place, you can update it as and when required, and make it available to staff in any care setting, either by giving them your Mycarematters Unique Code, or by printing out a copy to take with you.